Common name: He shou wu

 Latin name: Polygonum multiflorum

-Actions: Adaptogen, astringent, cholagogue, hepatoprotective, laxative, reproductive tonic, Chinese superior tonic
+Actions: Adaptogen, astringent, cholagogue, hepatoprotective, laxative, reproductive tonic, blood tonic, jing tonic

 Parts used: Root